Phickies/Satnet/README.md

 - Make it as server-side render visualization

 ## Credit:
 Thank you Matt for supporting and helping me in finishing the project.
-You are a greate person and super smart, I really love working the project with you.
+You are a greate person and super smart, I really love working with you.
 Also thank you for free hosting the website.